Avesta-FA/Avesta-FA.github.io/_posts/2022-08-05-QuickWin-Analysis.md

 ### DNS
-Use long tail analysis to find most frequently seen DNS names.
+Use long tail analysis to find the most frequently seen DNS names.
 DNS name length is generally short 20+ character DNS names should be investigated, this can also be detected using frequency analysis.
 #### DNS Null Record
 While all DNS record types can be used for malicious behavior the Null type is almost always an indicator of anomalous behavior and should be alerted on.